leoreinmann/MKV2MySQL/README.md

 ## General

-With [enzyme](https://pypi.org/project/enzyme/) the app scans through a directory and stores metadata of .mkv files into MySQL database.
+With [enzyme](https://pypi.org/project/enzyme/) the app scans through a directory and stores metadata of .mkv files into a MySQL database.

 ## Folder structure